unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh27.png"><img src="/images/hh27.png"></a>

-What we can do now is use [cURL](https://curl.haxx.se/) to send these parameters over to the website and grab any response.
+What we can do now is use [cURL](https://curl.haxx.se/) to send these parameters to the website and grab any response.

 ```console
 root@kali:~# curl -s -H "Content-Type: application/json" -d '{"date": "20170101010101", "udid": "123456789", "debug": "com.northpolewonderland.santagram.EditProfile, EditProfile", "freemem": "1000"}' http://dev.northpolewonderland.com/index.php | python -mjson.tool